Skip to main content

 Depending on the roles, sometimes as low as 2-3 placements per recruiter can be a great achievement!

-There’s an ever-expanding number of sources of candidates nowadays, so it’s important to choose ones that are a good fit for your area, industry, and location.
+There’s an ever-expanding number of ways to source candidates nowadays and it’s important to select those that are a good fit for your area, industry, and location.
 The main categories of sources are job hires, social media, direct sourcing, and referrals.

 Take tech hiring as an example.
 Off the top of my head, I can think of so many platforms—Hired, Cord, Talent.io, Remoteok, Haystack, Honeypot.io.

-You may be on some of those, or all of them, but looking at which ones yield good hires will avoid spending creep.
+You may be on some of those, or all of them, but keeping an eye on which ones yield good hires will avoid spending creep.

 This is quite a straightforward metric.
 On its own it may not say much, but it’s important to keep track of how many people you have to choose from.

-For entry-level roles, you should expect more candidates as the requirements are lower and there should be more people.
+For entry-level roles, you should expect more candidates as the requirements are lower and there should be a bigger pool.

 On the other hand, if you’re consistently getting over 200 candidates a day, you may want to implement a closing deadline for posting so you or your team are not overwhelmed with applications.

-The conversion ratio is quite simply how many candidates are passing through each stage vs how many candidates progressed to the stage.
+The conversion ratio is how many candidates are passing through each stage vs how many candidates progressed to the stage.

 This is probably my favorite metric because it tells you so much depending on where you are looking in the pipeline.

-For example, if you are a recruiter who has screened 10 candidates, and had 8 submissions to the hiring manager, then the conversion rate from screen to the introduction is 80%.
+For example, if you are a recruiter who has screened 10 candidates, and submitted 8 to the hiring manager, then the conversion rate from screen to the introduction is 80%.

 Here is where looking a bit deeper into the story comes in.
 There are a few reasons I have seen why a scenario like the one above might happen:

-1. The recruiter is passing too many people off to the hiring manager and has not vetted candidates properly
+1. The recruiter is passing too many people off to the hiring manager and has not screened the candidates properly.

-2. The recruiter and the hiring manager are not on the same page as to the requirements of the job (could be either party has not understood or been clear).
+2. The recruiter and the hiring manager aren’t on the same page regarding the requirements of the job.

-3. There is an unexpected requirement that has come up over the course of the interview that was not reflected in this pool of candidates (e.g. hiring manager decides skill X moves from “nice to have” to “essential” so none of the candidates pass).
+3. There is an unexpected requirement that has come up over the course of the interviewing that was not reflected in this pool of candidates (e.g. the hiring manager decides skill X moves from “nice to have” to “essential” so none of the candidates pass).

-4. The interview style is not fit for purpose so no candidate is ever going to pass.
+4. The interview process isn’t fit for purpose so no candidate is ever going to pass.

 There are more, but the point here is to study any discrepancies in conversion ratios across the recruitment process.